CommonGateway/CoreBundle/docs/features/Events.md

 ## Actions

 Actions are preconfigured sets of business logic that “listen” for one or more events to be thrown and then execute code.
 The [ActionHandler](Action_handlers.md) contains the executable code.

 Actions primarily consist of three things:
 - The events it listens to
-- The action handler that should be used to handle the action
+- The Action handler that should be used to handle the Action
 - Configuration for that action handler

-Storing the configuration for the action handler in the actual action means that actionHandlers can be reused.
+Storing the configuration for the action handler in the actual Action means that ActionHandlers can be reused.
-An example would be the mail actionHandler provided by the [CustomerNotificationsBundle](https://github.com/commonGateway/customernotificationsBundle).
+An example would be the mail ActionHandler provided by the [CustomerNotificationsBundle](https://github.com/commonGateway/customernotificationsBundle).
-It can be used by actions hooking into the new user event to send a welcome email to new users AND by actions hooking into the logger event to email the gateway admin whenever errors occur.
+It can be used by Actions hooking into the new user event to send a welcome email to new users AND by Actions hooking into the logger event to send an email to the gateway admin whenever errors occur.

 ### Chaining actions